Razer's gaming phone may have just leaked

 - 64GB of storage

-If these specs are in fact true, the Razer phone looks like it could have a sharp display with a superfast refresh rate, tons of RAM to support mobile games, as well as solid battery life and specialized speakers.
+If these specs are in fact true, the Razer phone could have a sharp display with a superfast refresh rate, tons of RAM to support mobile games, solid battery life and specialized speakers.
 This could also help the phone run AR and VR games if supported.

 There's no official word yet on Razer's phone, but the company has plans to unveil something big on Nov.
 1. If you look closely at the event poster, you see the faint outline of what could be a phone.